strategicdata/pmhc-mds-spec/doc/user-documentation/reporting.rst

 Key specifications:

-* All records to be counted with no filtering.
+* All records to be counted with no filtering
-* All dates refer to date of modification, not date of service.
+* All dates refer to date of modification, not date of service

 .. _category-e2: